 The Audit Committee oversees GSI Technology's financial reporting process on behalf of the Board of Directors.
-Management has the primary responsibility for the financial statements and the reporting process, including internal control systems.
-Our independent registered public accounting firm, PricewaterhouseCoopers LLP, is responsible for expressing an opinion as to the conformity of our audited financial statements with generally accepted accounting principles.
+Management has the primary responsibility for the financial statements and the reporting process, including the design and maintenance of our internal control systems.
+Our independent registered public accounting firm, PricewaterhouseCoopers LLP, is responsible for expressing an opinion as to the conformity of our audited financial statements with generally accepted accounting principles and, beginning with fiscal 2010, the effectiveness of our internal control over financial reporting.